Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/AML1(RUNX1)-aptamer.md

 <p class="blowheader_box">3D visualisation</p>
-<p>Nomura and his colleague determined the solution structure of a 22-mer RNA (AML1 (RUNX1)-aptamer) using nuclear magnetic resonance(NMR).
-Although structure of the Runt domain-aptamer complex could not be determined, comparison of the aptamer structure with RDE and dsRNA suggested that the aptamer motif binds to the Runt domain by mimicking the RDE sequence and structure.
+<p>Nomura and his colleague determined the solution structure of a 22-mer RNA (AML1 (RUNX1) aptamer) using nuclear magnetic resonance(NMR).
+Although structure of the Runt domain aptamer complex could not be determined, comparison of the aptamer structure with RDE and dsRNA suggested that the aptamer motif binds to the Runt domain by mimicking the RDE sequence and structure.
 The PDB ID of this structure is 2RRC<sup>[<a href="#ref5" style="color:#520049">5</a></sup><sup>]</sup>.</p>
 <p>Additional available structures that have been solved and detailed information are accessible on <a href="{{ site.url }}{{ site.baseurl }}/structures" target="_blank" style="color:#520049"><b><i>Structures</i></b></a> page.</p>
 <div><p style="text-align:right;margin-bottom: 0px;">(Clicking the "Settings/Controls info" to turn Spin off)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</p>
   <table class="table table-bordered" style="table-layout:fixed;width:1200px;margin-left:auto;margin-right:auto;"><tr>